 Huston held various other senior roles while at J&J, including: President of J&J’s Xian-Janssen Pharmaceuticals division in China; Vice President – Finance, Chief Financial Officer and Chief Operations Officer in J&J Pharmaceutical Research and Development; as well as Vice President – Finance and Chief Financial Officer at Ortho-McNeil Pharmaceuticals.
 Prior to this, he held senior financial roles at various J&J locations in the U.S., China, Belgium, Russia and Hungary.

-A Certified Management Accountant, Huston holds a Bachelor of Science in finance with an emphasis in accounting from Pennsylvania State University.
+Huston is a Certified Management Accountant, and he holds a Bachelor of Science in finance with an emphasis in accounting from Pennsylvania State University.

 Keyna SkeffingtonSenior Vice President, General Counsel

-Skeffington has worked in the medical device industry since 2004.
+Keyna Skeffington joined LivaNova in 2017, having worked in the medical device industry since 2004.
 She most recently served as Vice President of Legal – Corporate and Securities and Assistant Corporate Secretary at Medtronic, plc where she oversaw the legal support for corporate governance, compliance with the U.S. securities laws, mergers and acquisitions (including a $50-billion acquisition), strategic minority investments, indirect procurement, real estate and equity compensation.
 Prior to that role, she was the General Counsel for Medtronic’s Cardiac Surgery business.
 She is a frequent speaker on corporate governance, including at national conferences.

 Earlier in her career, she was Partner at Faegre Baker Daniels LLP in its Corporate Finance Group and also practiced at Doherty, Rumble & Butler, P.A.